JakubMatousek1/JakubMatousek1/README.md

  ##### NOW
-- Currently working as Senior Analyst at Fin-tech.
+- Currently working as Senior Credit Analyst at bank in Sweden.

 #### BIO

 - Master degree in Finance at **Technical University in Ostrava** in Czech Republic
-- +4 years of analytics experience
+- +6 years of analytics experience
 - Area of interest is in <img src="https://img.shields.io/badge/-data%20analysis-green"> and <img src="https://img.shields.io/badge/-data%20vizualizaiton-blue">
 - Specifically interested in finding hidden patterns, outliers, trends and knowledge from a dataset.
 - Learning all about <img src="https://img.shields.io/badge/-python-blueviolet"> and <img src="https://img.shields.io/badge/data modeling-008080">